 My name is Tjelvar and I am a Swede enjoying life in Norwich.
 I help people use computers to do better science.

-I work as a scientific computing lab manager at the John Innes Centre.
+I’m a Senior Scientific Data and Infrastructure Manager at the John Innes Centre.
 It’s a great place to work as I get to participate in cutting edge science and play with the latest technology.
-My role involves providing services and training in areas such as image analysis, bioinformatics and programming.
+My role involves providing services and training in areas such as data management, bioinformatics and programming.

 I did my undergraduate and PhD in biochemistry at University College London, where I spent most of my spare time practising Shorinji Kempo (a Japanese martial art).